Controllers

 View rendering

 The render method processes a view script.
 By default, view scripts are located in the views directory of the corresponding module.
-The views directory contains subdirectories, named as their corresponding controller, which contain scripts that can be rendered in controller’s action methods.
+The views directory contains one subdirectory per controller.

 site